Many or all companies we feature compensate us. Compensation and editorial

 It’s rare, but some lenders might charge a prepayment penalty for paying off a loan ahead of schedule.
 Check with your lender for its specific policies.

-How do lenders determine the interest rate for a $1,000 personal loan?
+How do lenders determine the interest rate and terms for a $1,000 personal loan?

-Interest rates for personal loans are based on factors such as your credit score, income, loan term, and the lender’s current rates.
+Interest rates and terms for personal loans, including the amount you can borrow, are based on factors such as your credit score, income, loan term, and the lender’s current rates.